NikhilGangaram/MACH/README.md

 2. **TensorFieldNetworks**:
    - GitHub: [https://github.com/tensorfieldnetworks/tensorfieldnetworks](https://github.com/tensorfieldnetworks/tensorfieldnetworks)
    - The original implementation of TFN, which inspired the TensorField-Torch repository.
-Although we initially considered using this version, we opted for the more flexible PyTorch-based implementation provided by the TensorField-Torch repository due to its modular and class-based design.
+Although we initially considered using this version, we opted for the more flexible PyTorch-based implementation provided by the TensorField-Torch repository due to its concise, class-based design.

 ---